Energy: Conservation of energy

-which is similar in form to the Heisenberg Uncertainty Principle (but not really mathematically equivalent thereto, since H and t are not dynamically conjugate variables, neither in classical nor in quantum mechanics).
+which is similar in form to the Heisenberg Uncertainty Principle, but not really mathematically equivalent thereto, since E and t are not dynamically conjugate variables, neither in classical nor in quantum mechanics.

 In particle physics, this inequality permits a qualitative understanding of virtual particles, which carry momentum.
 The exchange of virtual particles with real particles is responsible for the creation of all known fundamental forces (more accurately known as fundamental interactions).
-Virtual photons are also responsible for the electrostatic interaction between electric charges (which results in Coulomb's law), for spontaneous radiative decay of excited atomic and nuclear states, for the Casimir force, for the Van der Waals force and some other observable phenomena.
+Virtual photons are also responsible for the electrostatic interaction between electric charges (which results in Coulomb's law), for spontaneous radiative decay of excited atomic and nuclear states, for the Casimir force, for the Van der Waals force, and some other observable phenomena.

 Energy transfer

 Closed systems

 Energy transfer can be considered for the special case of systems which are closed to transfers of matter.
 The portion of the energy which is transferred by conservative forces over a distance is measured as the work the source system does on the receiving system.
 The portion of the energy which does not do work during the transfer is called heat.
 Energy can be transferred between systems in a variety of ways.
 Examples include the transmission of electromagnetic energy via photons, physical collisions which transfer kinetic energy, tidal interactions, and the conductive transfer of thermal energy.

 Energy is strictly conserved and is also locally conserved wherever it can be defined.
 In thermodynamics, for closed systems, the process of energy transfer is described by the first law: